-All the pictures on these pages provide details of where they were taken if you hover the cursor over them and they can all be clicked to open a larger version in an Overlay (Lightbox style) or Popup Window.
-The image display options can be changed using the settings links at the bottom right corner of every page which includes pictures.
-The 'Spanner' icon or the following link takes one to a page covering the Image Display Options
+All the pictures on our pages provide details of where they were taken if you hover a cursor over them on a computer and they can all be clicked/tapped to open a larger version as an Overlay More....

 The 2004 travelogue is, as usual, closely based on a regular series of lighthearted Emails sent out as "News from The Antipodes".
 They were written as we went on our "new to us" Toshiba Protege, superficially spell checked copied into an email and sent.
 They were not in any way polished and only the most gross errors have been removed here.